aarojas20/Cluster-Determination-from-SEM-Image/README.md

 How do we understand the distribution of a material in an electrode?

 Battery electrode performance is closely related to the distribution of its materials.
-In this exercise, a slurry was composed such that it contained ion-conducting material, electron-conducting material, active material, and a binder.
-This slurry was processed subsequently into an electrode.
+In this exercise, an electrode contains active material, ion-conducting material, electron-conducting material, and a binder.

 To gain an understanding of the distribution of a component of interest, an SEM image with elemental mapping was acquired.
 The SEM image of the particles was processed in Fiji (ImageJ) into a binary image (black/white) using autothresholding.
 The position of each particle was output in terms of pixel distance, and an analysis for clustering was run on this data set.